 There are no insecticides registered for use in hemp.
 Grasshoppers and Bertha armyworm can cause significant damage to the hemp crop.
-Painted Lady Butterfly build nests in hemp, but do not seem to pose a serious threat to the crop.
+Painted Lady Butterfly build nests in hemp but does not seem to pose a serious threat to the crop.
 Cutworms and European corn borer have been reported on hemp.
-Sucking insects such as aphids, stink bugs and lygus plant bugs have been known to feed on hemp.
+Sucking insects such as: aphid, stink bugs and lygus plant bugs have been known to feed on hemp.
 They can cause yield reduction and can be disease vectors.
-However, no serious infestations of sucking insects on hemp have been reported in Saskatchewan.
+However, serious infestations of sucking insects on hemp have been rare in Saskatchewan.